 - Get extra spray paint if the legs are in super bad shape.

 - To figure out the screw size to use for the depth of the wood tray, measure the depth of the tray on the outside, then measure the tray on the inside.
-The difference is the depth of the wood on the bottom of the tray.
+The difference is the wood's depth on the tray's bottom.

 - If the bistro table is uneven, add felt pads to help even out the tray table.